 Dispute Resolution Experts

 Andrew joined Buss Murton Law in 1995 and in 2015 became the firm’s Managing Partner.
 He is the head of the Employment Department, acting for both employers and employees.
-Andrew specialises in providing advice to employers on all aspects of employment law ranging from employment contracts for their senior executives to group redundancy arrangements.
-He also advises senior executives on their terms of engagement, revisions to their terms and conditions and, where necessary, negotiating their severance packages.
+Specialising in providing advice to employers on all aspects of employment law ranging from employment contracts for their senior executives to group redundancy arrangements; he also advises senior executives on their terms of engagement, revisions to their terms and conditions and, where necessary, negotiating their severance packages.

 Disciplinary and grievances